 The local currency is Thai Baht (abbreviated THB, with the symbol ฿ – and no, that’s not Bitcoin).
 One Thai Baht is comprised of 100 satang.

 Like most places, exchange rates are a bit higher at the airport than at branches downtown (even from the same bank).
-The best one at the airport is downstairs, called Kasikorn Bank.
+The best one at the airport is Kasikorn Bank downstairs.
 It’s open from 7am-11pm.
-We suggest grabbing enough to make it into town (which may be nothing if you’ve already arranged transportation), then finding a bank branch to withdraw against a debit card (see the ATMs/cards section below).
+We suggest grabbing enough to make it into town (which may be nothing if you’ve already arranged transportation), then finding a bank branch to withdraw against a debit card (see the ATMs/cards section below)

-Your card will likely work at most ATMs in Thailand, but you’ll pay about ฿180 to the bank for the privilege, along with any fees your own bank imposes.
-To avoid this, Thaizer suggests withdrawing from your debit card over the counter at a Thai bank branch or exchange bureau.
+Your card will likely work at most ATMs in Thailand, but you’ll pay about ฿180 (about $5) to the bank for the privilege, along with any fees your own bank imposes.
+To avoid this, consider withdrawing from your debit card over the counter at a Thai bank branch or exchange bureau.
 Go when it’s slow, and don’t forget your passport – it’s required to withdraw with debit.

 - $1 USD = ฿35